 Our main Greek facility in Metamorfossi, Athens, houses our principal yogurt production facilities.
-As of December 31, 2021, we also leased two properties, of which one is in the United States and one is in Luxembourg.
+As of December 31, 2022, we also leased two properties, of which one is in the United States and one is in Luxembourg.
 These leased properties consist of office space.
-Most of the commercial leases will expire between 2022 and 2026.
+Most of the commercial leases will expire between 2023 and 2028.

-In 2016, we announced our plan to build the New Manufacturing Facility in Luxembourg.
-However, during the third quarter of 2020, we determined to abandon our plan to construct the New Manufacturing Facility in Luxembourg.
-In the fourth quarter of 2020, the Luxembourg government repurchased the land that it had previously sold to us for the New Manufacturing Facility at the original purchase price of ε 27.6 million.
-We have chosen a location at the Riegmeer Hoogeveen business park in the Netherlands for our New Manufacturing Facility and we have signed an option contract for a 15-hectare plot with the municipality of Hoogeveen.
-We are working closely with the relevant authorities towards the realization of our New Manufacturing Facility, which we expect will be operational in the first half of 2025.
+In 2021, we announced our plan to build the New Manufacturing Facility in the Riegmeer Hoogeveen business park in the Netherlands and we have signed an option contract for a 15-hectare plot with the municipality of Hoogeveen.
+We are working closely with the relevant authorities towards the realization of our New Manufacturing Facility, which we expect will be operational in the first half of 2026.